riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 We've added the new file and exported the `TestUser` class.

-Finally let's alter our task fixture to automatically assign a user to a task on creation when a user is logged in.
+Finally let's alter our task fixture to automatically assign a user to a task when a user is logged in.

 #####/packages/testing/task-fixtures.js
 {% highlight JavaScript %}